-a.
-All financial decisions are governed by the Constitution and by the Budget and Budgetary framework, which is approved by the Council prior to the start of each financial year.

-b.
-All items of income and expenditure must be included within the revenue accounts of the Council unless a specific decision is taken to treat them as capital items, and provision is made in the capital programme for them.
+- a.
+All financial decisions are governed by the Constitution and by the Budget and Budgetary framework, which is approved by the Council prior to the start of each financial year. - b.
+All items of income and expenditure must be included within the revenue accounts of the Council unless a specific decision is taken to treat them as capital items, and provision is made in the capital programme for them. - c.

-c.
 Expenditure incurred in any financial year, and financed from reserve contributions should be included in the annual budget.
-However, if additional spending is required during the course of the year, this should be identified to Cabinet and a virement undertaken and approved as necessary, subject to the virement limits.
+However, if additional spending is required during the course of the year, this should be identified to Cabinet and a virement undertaken and approved as necessary, subject to the virement limits. - d.

-d.
 No expenditure is to be incurred by the Budget Holder unless there is specific provision for it in the revenue estimates or capital programme of the Council or it is covered by the Council's rules on virement.

+Financial Accounting Instruction A - Virement Request Procedures a.
+The Chief Financial Officer, in consultation with the appropriate Strategic Director/Assistant Director where necessary, shall determine all accounts, accounting procedures and accounting records of the Council and its employees.

-Financial Accounting Instruction A - Virement Request Procedures e.
-The Chief Financial Officer will issue Budget Guidelines annually, setting out the budget strategy timescales and broad guidelines for the budget setting process for capital and revenue.
+- e.
+The Chief Financial Officer will issue Budget Guidelines annually, setting out the budget strategy timescales and broad guidelines for the budget setting process for capital and revenue. - f.

-f.
 All reports to Members that contain financial information must be agreed with the Chief Financial Officer prior to publication.